revisit-studies/reVISit-studies.github.io/tutorials.md

 <br>

-**Step 3: .
-Once this is finished, you can now start the program:**
+**Step 3: Once this is finished, you can now start the program:**

 	yarn serve

-This will launch a local server which can be accessed to view and interact with reVisit.
+This will launch a local server which can be accessed to view and interact with reVISit.
 By default, you can access this by visiting http://localhost:8080/.
 Any change you make to the existing codebase will automatically update the front end.

 When you visit the site, you'll be greeted with a list of pre-constructed demo studies.
 You can interact with any of these studies to get some familiarity (and hopefully some inspiration) for how reVISit can help you quickly launch a crowd-sourced visualization study.